sotoplatero/apologify/src/content/articles/write-apology-letter-teacher-failure-complete-tasks/index.md

 **Explanation:** Phrases like "I'm sorry if you were upset" can seem insincere as they distance yourself from the responsibility.

-**How to Avoid It:** Use direct statements to acknowledge your mistakes, like “I’m sorry for not completing my tasks.”
+**How to Avoid It:** Use direct statements to acknowledge your mistakes, like "I'm sorry for not completing my tasks."

 ### Making Excuses